BestTimesToVisit.com Logo

 culture

-Remember that the Maldives is a Muslim country.
-While resorts have relaxed dress codes, when visiting local islands like Rasdhoo itself, dress modestly out of respect.
-This means covering your shoulders and knees, especially when walking through villages or visiting mosques.
-Bikini beaches are designated areas where swimwear is acceptable.
+Remember that the Maldives is a Muslim country, so when visiting local islands (outside of resort islands), dress modestly.
+This means covering your shoulders and knees out of respect for local customs, especially when walking through villages or visiting mosques.

 food